easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 <p align="center"><img src="data/helpers/custom_result.png" width="640"\></p>

 ## Custom Functions and Flags
-Here is how to use all the currently supported custom functions and flags that I have created.
+Here is how to use all the currently supported custom functions and flags that have been created.

 <a name="counting"/>

 ### Counting Objects (total objects or per class)
-I have created a custom function within the file [core/functions.py](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/core/functions.py) that can be used to count and keep track of the number of objects detected at a given moment within each image or video.
+This program is one that can be used to count and keep track of the number of objects detected at a given moment within each image or video.
 It can be used to count total objects found or can count number of objects detected per class.

 #### Count Total Objects
 To count total objects all that is needed is to add the custom flag "--count" to your detect.py or detect_video.py command.